radiantearth/stac-spec/item-spec/common-metadata.md

 #### Provider Object

 The object provides information about a provider.
-A provider is any of the organizations that captured or processed the content of the collection and therefore influenced the data offered by this collection.
+A provider is any of the organizations that captures or processes the content of the assets and therefore influences the data offered by the STAC catalog.
 May also include information about the final storage provider hosting the data.

 | Field Name  | Type      | Description                                                  |
 | ----------- | --------- | ------------------------------------------------------------ |